AmirmohammadBeheshti/javascript-design-pattern/behavioural_design_patterns/iterator/readme.md

 ### Problem

 The UI needs to allow users to easily browse products in different categories without exposing how the products are retrieved or stored (e.g., a local array, a remote API, or database queries).

+## Use case

+* **Traversal of Complex Data Structures**: It is useful for traversing complex data structures (like trees or graphs) where you want to abstract away the details of the data structure and focus on accessing the elements.

+* **Uniform Access**: It provides a uniform way to access elements regardless of their internal structure.
+This is helpful when you have multiple types of collections and want to provide a consistent way to iterate over them.

+* **Separation of Concerns**: By using an iterator, you separate the iteration logic from the collection itself.
+This allows changes to be made to the way elements are stored or accessed without affecting the iteration logic.

+* **Multiple Iterators**: If you need multiple iterators to traverse the same collection independently, the Iterator pattern allows you to create separate iterators for the same collection without affecting the collection’s structure.

+Read-Only Access: It can provide a way to access elements without allowing modification of the underlying collection, ensuring that the collection remains immutable during iteration.